mohdfaizan5/100xDevs-cohort2.0-notes/Week-2/L3-Git_Github.md

 ![](./Assets/centralized.png)

-* The group of people who are working under the same project can get the current project from the main track i.e(centralized vcs)
+* The group of people who are working under the same project can get the current project from the main track i.e(centralized VCs)

 * They can even push the change they made in their code to the main project

 * This is only good for small projects
-* The disadvatange of this system is as the size of the codebase and the number of developers increase, the performance of a Centralized vcs can degrade.
+* The disadvantage of this system is as the size of the codebase and the number of developers increase, the performance of a centralized VCS can degrade.
 Operations like checkouts and updates may become slower due to the need to communicate with the central server for every action.
 * It requires a constant network connection to the central server.

 ### Distributed :
- This is very useful tecqunique when  ur dealing with big projects .
+ This is very useful technique when  ur dealing with big projects .

 ![](./Assets/disributed.png)